reflex-dev/reflex-web/blog/2024-12-20-python-comparison.md

 ## Streamlit
+### Turn data scripts into interactive web apps

-Streamlit has gained considerable traction among data scientists for its ability to convert data scripts into interactive web applications quickly with minimal coding.
+[Streamlit](https://streamlit.io) has gained considerable traction among data scientists for its ability to convert data scripts into interactive web applications quickly with minimal coding.
 It is ideal for prototyping, building dashboards, and showcasing data insights.
 However, it is less suited for applications requiring complex user interfaces or persistent interactivity.

 **Pros**